uestla/TwiGrid/README.md

 ... is an experimental DataGrid for Nette Framework.

 It's based on another (and great) datagrid written by @hrach - https://github.com/nextras/datagrid.
-My datagrid is hugely inspired and I would like to give this man a maximum credit and respect :-)
+My datagrid is hugely inspired by this component and its programming ideas and therefore I would like to give this man a maximum credit and respect :-)

 However - I did some things differently or have used a different approach.